|

 with selections, semi-finals, etc... and a national final which

-is one of the most popular shows of the year (300,000 entrants,
+was one of the most popular shows of the year (300,000 entrants,

 7 million people watching).
 Pivot gave his last one (after 20